 How to Meal Prep Healthy Smoothies

 Smoothies are a meal prep star!
-It’s so easy to measure out and chop your ingredients, then place them in a zip top freezer bag.
-Pop the bag into the freezer and then pull it out the morning you want to use it, dump directly into the blender and get it combined.
+It’s so easy to measure out and chop your ingredients, then place them in a zip-top freezer bag.
+Pop the bag into the freezer and then pull it out the morning you want to use it, dump it directly into the blender, and blend it.
 You’ll be enjoying your smoothie in no time at all.
-I love that this avoids lugging out my cutting board and chopping all the fruit on a busy weekday morning.
-Before I load up my freezer bag, I label it and include the steps, too.
+I love that this avoids lugging out my cutting board and chopping all the fruit on a busy morning.

 More Smoothie Recipes